Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Oct 30 2025
+Last update on Fri Oct 31 2025

-**63 day before 2026 ⏱**
+**62 day before 2026 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️